lee97matthew/gym-worm/README.md

-# Gym Worm
+# GymWorm

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+GymWorm can be found at [GymWorm](http://gym-worm.herokuapp.com).

 ## Description

-This is a gym booking web application built using react
+This is a gym booking web application built using the MERN stack.

+### Support

+Please contact us on [Telegram](https://t.me/joinchat/LEL7TuOMqLozNWVl) if you face any issues, or the site crashes.

 # Important

-Please clone our development branch instead of master.
-Thanks.
+Please ensure NodeJS is installed before cloning the project.

-## Instruction to temporarily run the application
+## Instruction to run the application locally

-Once gym-worm repo is cloned, make sure you have nodejs installed \
+To clone our gym-worm repo,

+git clone git@github.com:bloodofme/gym-worm.git

+### Backend
+cd to your gym-worm directory
+npm install
+npm start

+### Frontend
+Open a new terminal

+cd .\frontend\
+npm install
-cd ./Frontend and ./backend\, then run npm install and npm start
+npm start

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-To launch the connection to the server, cd backend\ then run npm install and npm run start

-### Note
-Only the register and signin pages are functional as of now.
+Cheers!